toedter/jcalendar/JCalendar/readme.txt

   bin\             contains a launch script for the JCalendar
-                   demo application for Windows XP/2000/NT/98. lib\             contains the software binaries (jar files) for JCalendar and the Kunststoff Look & Feel. doc              contains HTML documentation (start with index.html). doc\api          contains JavaDoc documentation. src\             contains all the sources to make a distribution.
+                   demo application for Windows XP/2000/NT/98. lib\             contains the software binaries (jar files) for JCalendar, JUnit and the JGoodies Looks Look & Feel. doc              contains HTML documentation (start with index.html). doc\api          contains JavaDoc documentation. src\             contains all the sources to create a distribution.

 =======================================================================